How can I know if a journal is peer-reviewed?

 Answer

-You can use Publications Locator to find out detailed information about a journal.
+You can use Publication Finder to find out detailed information about a journal.

-To go directly to Publications Locator, visit the A-Z Database list and it is the first item in the list: https://guides.rasmussen.edu/az.php
+To go directly to Publication Finder, visit the A-Z Database list and scroll down to the P's to find Publication Finder. https://guides.rasmussen.edu/az.php

-You can also access Publications Locator at the top of the page while searching in Discovery.
+You can also access Publication Finder on the left-hand side of the page while searching in Discovery.

 Topics